vineetdcunha/Machine_Learning/README.md

 Item_based_Recommendation - Using both standard item-based collaborative filtering (based on the rating prediction function "standEst") and the SVD-based version of the item-based CF (using "svdEst" as the prediction engine) to generate these recommendations for the users.

 PCA_and_Clustering - PCA to reduce dimensionality and noise in the data.
 Comapring the results of clustering the data with and without PCA.

+Final Project - Rent the Runway Recommender

+Execute item based and user based collaborative filtering.
+Item based was created by finding the similarity in an item by item matrix, which then was able to make predictions and recommend.
+User based collaborative filtering was executed through Kmeans clustering.

+RentTheRunway_InitialAnalysis - Initial analysis

+RentTheRunway_item_user_als_recommender - Item based and user based recommendation.

+RentTheRunway_MatrixFactorization_2500Users - Matrix Factorization

+RentTheRunway_MatrixFactorization_DistinctUsers - Matrix Factorization